github/docs/content/osmand/troubleshooting/track-recording-issues.md

 ## OsmAnd 3.9 - Google Play Services (Altitude issues)
 Since OsmAnd 3.9 Google Play has changed their policy and in order to comply, OsmAnd had to use Google Play Services to obtain locations while running in background (as a foreground service by Android terminology - notification is always visible).
 Note: this change didn't affect Nightly, F-Droid, Huawei, Amazon builds.
-We've discovered that after that change there is a problem of recording altitude (Github issue related to altitude problems)[https://github.com/osmandapp/OsmAnd/issues/10864], looks like Google Play Services very aggressively interpolate altitude and leads to a problem.
+We've discovered that after that change there is a problem of recording altitude [Github issue related to altitude problems](https://github.com/osmandapp/OsmAnd/issues/10864), looks like Google Play Services very aggressively interpolate altitude and leads to a problem.

 So far during our tests, we've noticed that **Android 11 doesn't have issue** recording altitude, but **Android 10 does have that issue**.